JLameiras/IA_P1/README.md

 # AI Project | @ IST, Artificial Intelligence
-Python based program which solves Takuzu puzzles through AI search algorithms.
+Python based program which solves Takuzu puzzles as a CSP